behnum/PicPlunge/README.md

 # PicPlunge

-Dive into a visual adventure with this Next.js Image Gallery
+An Image Gallery based on Pexels API and Next.js.

 ## Stack